EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

-  // Added these options in version 4.2.4: calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,10,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
+  // Added these options in version 4.2.4: calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2016,10,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
   calOptions.calendarId = 1; // Android only, use id obtained from listCalendars() call which is described below.
 This will be ignored on iOS in favor of calendarName and vice versa.
 Default: 1.

+  // This is new since 4.2.7:
+  calOptions.recurrenceInterval = 2; // once every 2 months in this case, default: 1

   // And the URL can be passed since 4.3.2 (will be appended to the notes on Android as there doesn't seem to be a sep field) calOptions.url = "https://www.google.com";